Psycho Cybernetics: An In-Depth Guide On How to Use and Apply For Massive Success

 Give me a child until he is 7 and I will show you the man. – St. Ignatius of Loyola

-In Psycho Cybernetics, Maxwell Maltz uses the example of a “steersman” piloting a ship.
+In Psycho-Cybernetics, Maxwell Maltz uses the example of a “steersman” piloting a ship.
 Your conscious mind is the steersman.
 Your unconscious mind is the ship or the “servomechanism”.
 The steersman can adjust the direction of the ship but he cannot make the ship move.
 The ship has a vast chain of locomotive activity going on in its underbelly that the steersman is unaware of.
 The same it is with your subconscious.

 With every step you take, with every action you make, you are giving instructions to this servomechanism to produce certain results in a certain way.
 This is why it’s important to make sure you get the proper form so you can produce the proper results.
 This goes for any area whether it be tennis, biking, lifting weights, working with other people, or even meeting women.